halyosyx/Smart-To-do/README.md

 ## SmartToDo List

 =========

 SmartToDo list is a single page application that utilizes different APIs to categorize data.
 Users can add new tasks, recategorize list and delete a task.
 They can also mark it as completed.
 Each todo created should be categorized in one of the following category:

-Film / Series (To watch)
+Film / Series (To watch).
-Restaurants, cafes, etc. (To eat)
+Restaurants, cafes, etc. (To eat).
-Books (To read)
+Books (To read).
-Products (To buy)
+Products (To buy).

 To seggrigate data in categories imdb-api API, google-books-promise API and yelp-fusion API.
 ## Project Setup

-Clone this repository.
+1. Clone this repository.
-Install all dependencies using npm install command.
+2. Install all dependencies using npm install command.
-Create database tables using file create_tables.sql. populate data using file populate_tables.sql.
+3. Create database tables using file create_tables.sql.
+4. populate data using file populate_tables.sql.
-Using node.js, run command 'npm run local' in project directory.
+5. Using node.js, run command 'npm run local' in project directory.
 ## Dependencies

     cookie-session 1.4.0,